- World Language Resources

-Digital Dialects: A great website for beginning language students.
-It has a number of games to help students learn vocabulary generally taught in the first semester, such as colors, numbers, greetings, etc.
+Digital Dialects: A website for beginning language students.
+It has a number of games to help students learn vocabulary generally taught in the first semester such as colors, numbers, greetings, etc.

-Forvo: A website where one can practice pronouncing words in a variety of languages.
+Forvo: A website where you can practice pronouncing words in a variety of languages.
 You can search by language or by category.

-Mango: Mango is an online software program available through the NVCC library system.
+Mango: An online software program available through the NOVA library system.
 Using dialogs, Mango helps students practice vocabulary and communication skills.
-It is good for beginning – low intermediate students.
+It is good for beginning to low intermediate students.

-Don Quijote: Contains brief grammar lessons, word of the day, verb conjugate, games, jokes, and more.
+Don Quixote: Contains brief grammar lessons, word of the day, verb conjugate, games, jokes and more.
 Registration is free and only takes two minutes.